I don’t work with images; I work with perception.

 Hand, light, time.
 Film holds air.
 Grain is not nostalgia, it is memory.
 Prints carry the weight of presence.

-What does the hand remember that the sensor forgets?
+What does the body remember that the sensor forgets?

 Analog for you is proof, not polish.
 Materials matter.
 Silver, dye, paper.
 The look is earned, not simulated.